John R. Strawn, Jr.

 - United States Court of Appeals for the Fifth Circuit

-- United States District Courts for the Northern, Southern, Eastern and Western Districts of Texas, the Southern District of New York, the Eastern District of Illinois, and the District of Minnesota
+- United States District Courts for the Northern, Southern, Eastern and Western Districts of Texas, the Southern District of New York, the Eastern District of Illinois, the District of Minnesota and the Central District of California.

 - State of Texas